-A generalist and systems thinker, Maura sees the connections between all disciplines.
-Besides journalism, independent media, and media reform, Maura's subjects of greatest expertise and interest (at present) are Burma, climate change, conflict resolution, cross-cultural understanding, education, entrepreneurship, fracking (for methane gas, especially in the Marcellus Shale), human rights, international relations, Iraq, Ireland, nongovernmental organizations, organic farming, patient advocacy, sustainability, systems structure, theater arts -- acting, directing, and playwriting -- torture and its elimination, UN issues, urban lot reclamation, and water rights and protection.
+A generalist and systems thinker, Maura sees the connections among all disciplines, indeed all aspects of life.
+Besides journalism, independent media, community media, and media reform, Maura's subjects of greatest expertise and interest (at present) are climate change; fracking, fossil fuels, and related industrial activities and infrastructure; governance systems; conflict resolution; K-adult education; community organizing; human rights; interdisciplinary studies; international relations; intercultural communications; Iraq; Ireland; nongovernmental organizations; organic (vegetarian) food raising, preserving, and presenting; organizational structure; patient advocacy; social entrepreneurship; sustainability; theater arts -- acting, directing, playwriting; torture and its elimination; UN issues; urban lot reclamation; and water rights and protection.

-She tries to bring all of these passions to her PCIM position and to help students become ethical, socially responsible journalists in the rapidly changing and more-than-a-little scary world that is their inheritance.
+She tries to bring these passions to her ongoing journalism and to her efforts to help students become ethical, socially responsible journalists in the rapidly changing and more-than-a-little scary world that is their inheritance.

 Read about Maura's work before coming to PCIM here.